 Titus: Characteristics of a Gospel-centered church

+PRAY.
 Introduction:

-Innovation.
-We talk about it, at least in this country, as the cure for all ills.
+If you’re going to solve problems today, what do you need?
+Many say the answer is innovation.
 What does our economy need?
 Innovation!
-What does our educational system need?
+Our educational system?
 Innovation!
-What is needed in politics?
+Politics and government?
 Innovation!
-New ways of thinking; a new perspective, a new way of doing things.
+Stuck in the quagmire of decades-old disagreements, we need new ways of thinking; a new perspective, a new way of doing things.
 So when we approach the topic of the church, innovation should seem to be important as well.
 Right?

 Well, not exactly.
-In some ways, innovation in the church is great.
-Small groups.
-Short-term overseas missions trips.
-Weekly e-mail updates.
-Those are all innovations of the past few decades that have really helped our church.
-But overall in theological circles, the word “innovation” generally has a negative connotation.
-Synonymous with things like “heterodoxy” and “heresy.”
+In some ways, innovation in the church is fine -- email newsletters, photographs in the membership directory, a women’s tea -- Those are great “innovations.”
+But when it comes to theology and the church, “innovation” is generally not something we want to shoot for.
+In fact, more often than not, “innovations” in the church have turned out to be heresy.
 Why’s that?
 Because innovation is good if things need to be improved.
-But if Jesus gave us a perfect gospel and faith that was “once for all delivered to the saints” (Jude 1:3)—then any change to that gospel is absolutely horrific, and innovation is to be shunned.
+But if Jesus gave us a perfect message, then any change to that gospel is absolutely horrific.
+That kind of innovation is to be shunned.

 Now, how do we do that?
-How do we protect this perfect gospel?
+How do we protect this perfect good news that we’ve received?
 That’s what the book of Titus is all about.
 And I think Paul’s answer might surprise you.
-Because his focus in answering this question doesn’t have to do primarily with preaching the gospel—though that is implied and important.
-But instead he focuses on things like church structure, leadership, and order in our churches and in our lives.
+Because although he does say that our pastors must preach the gospel—he also says that the way we structure our churches, the way we relate to one another, and the way we live in the world all help to preserve this precious message.

-Well, with that as a bit of a teaser, let’s move ahead.
-Last week we considered Paul’s first letter to Timothy, which was also the first of the Pastoral Epistles.
+Let’s begin with some background to the book.
+Last week we considered Paul’s first letter to Timothy, which was also the first of what are called the Pastoral Epistles.
 Today, we will consider the second of these Pastoral Epistles, Paul’s letter to Titus.
-There are many similarities between I Timothy and Titus, both books are written by Paul to men with pastoral leadership responsibilities, so it is natural that Paul would include similar instructions to both men.
+There are many similarities between I Timothy and Titus.
+Both books are written by Paul to men with pastoral leadership responsibilities, so it is natural that Paul would include similar instructions to both men.
 In Titus, as in I Timothy, we see instruction about establishing elders, we see the need to oppose false teachers, and we see instruction about what it means to live as a Christian in the church and in the world.
-So, with all these similarities, why did Paul write this letter to Titus?
-Why not just put a new address on I Timothy and ship that letter off to Crete?
-Well, we’ll see that while the letter addresses similar issues, there was a different context that Paul was addressing with Titus.
+So, with all these similarities, what’s distinctive about Titus?
+There’s a different context here, and so we will some distinct areas of focus.

 Structure of Titus:

-We see very early not only why Paul is writing this letter to Titus, but why he left him in Crete in the first place.
-Paul says, “childGJesus This is why I left you in Crete, so that you might put what remained into order, and appoint elders in every town as I directed you.”
-(1:5).Paul had previously spent time in Crete establishing the church, and he has since sent Titus to continue that work.
+Turn with me to 1:4-5.
+Paul says, “To Titus, my true child in our common faith: Grace and peace from God the Father and Christ Jesus our Savior.
+This is why I left you in Crete, so that you might put what remained into order, and appoint elders in every town as I directed you.”
+Paul had previously spent time on the island of Crete establishing the church, and now he has sent Titus to continue that work.
+That’s the purpose of the letter: to bring spiritual health to the churches in Crete.
 So, how does Paul go about equipping Titus do do that?
 Flip your handout over to the back page and you’ll see a brief outline of the book of Titus.
-You’ll see that Paul begins by listing the qualifications of overseers/elders (1:6-9), just as he had done previously for Timothy.
-Paul left Titus in Crete to “put in order what was left unfinished,” what was unfinished?
-The work of formally establishing churches (or giving healthy structure to existing churches) on Crete.
+You’ll see that Paul equips Titus first by listing the qualifications of elders (1:6-9), just as he had done previously for Timothy.